MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 Service tags take the manual work out of assigning a rule to groups of Azure services.
 For example, if you want to allow a subnet that contains web servers to access Azure SQL Database, you can create an outbound rule to port 1433, and use the **Sql** service tag.

-- This **Sql** tag denotes the address prefixes of the Azure SQL Database and Azure SQL Data Warehouse services.
+- This **Sql** tag denotes the address prefixes of Azure SQL Database and Azure SQL Data Warehouse services.
 - If you specify **Sql** as the value, traffic is allowed or denied to SQL.
 - If you only want to provide access to **Sql** in a specific region, you can specify that region.
 For example, if you want to provide access only to Azure SQL Database in the East US region, you can specify **Sql.EastUS** for the service tag.
 - The tag represents the service but not specific instances of the service.
 For example, the tag represents the Azure SQL Database service but doesn't represent a particular SQL Database or server.